Mercerenies/gdlisp/doc/readthedocs/reference/imports.rst

 A qualified import takes the form of either the ``use`` symbol followed by the path name and nothing else, or the ``use`` symbol followed by ``as`` and then followed by the desired alias name.
-If the alias name is not provided, it will be chosen as follows: Take the full path to the file, excluding the ``res://`` prefix, then remove the file extension.
+If the alias name is not provided, then the default alias shall be the name of the file, without the path or the file extension.
 So the import ``"res://foo/bar/baz.lisp`` would have a default alias name of ``foo/bar/baz``.
 Remember that forward slashes are valid in identifiers in GDLisp.

 Every public identifier in the target module will be imported into the current scope, in the appropriate namespace.
 The name in the current